Stephen Pasqualina

 Biography

-Stephen Pasqualina’s research and teaching interests include modernist literature and visual culture, transnational American studies, Black studies, and critical theory.
-He is currently working on a book project titled Mechanical Failure: Modernism, Technology, and the Mediation of History, which examines modernist visualizations of the historical and spatial structures of U.S. empire.
-Pasqualina’s work related to this project has appeared or is forthcoming in Modernism/modernity, MELUS, J19: The Journal of Nineteenth-Century AmericanistsThe Journal of American Culture and The Mark Twain Annual, among other venues.
+Stephen Pasqualina’s research and teaching interests include modernist literature and visual culture, transnational American studies, Black studies and critical theory.
+He is currently working on two book projects: one on early twentieth-century visualizations of U.S. empire and the other on the political and social thought of the Harlem Renaissance writer Zora Neale Hurston.
+Pasqualina’s scholarship has appeared in numerous scholarly journals, including Modernism/modernity, MELUS, J19: The Journal of Nineteenth-Century Americanists, The Journal of American Culture and The Mark Twain Annual.
+His writing has also appeared at Public Books, Inside Higher Ed and MarkTwainStudies.org.

 Prior to arriving at University of Detroit Mercy in 2022, he was a postdoctoral scholar at the University of Nevada, Reno, where he taught courses in American studies and science, technology, and society in the modern era, twice receiving the Excellence in Honors Award for teaching and mentorship in the Honors College.
-He completed his doctorate at the University of Southern California, where he taught in the Thematic Option Honors Program.
-His research has been supported by the National Endowment of the Humanities, the Center for Mark Twain Studies, the Futures of American Studies Institute at Dartmouth College, and the School of Criticism and Theory at Cornell University.
+He completed his Ph.D. at the University of Southern California, where he taught in the Thematic Option Honors Program.
+His research has been supported by the National Endowment of the Humanities, the Center for Mark Twain Studies, the Futures of American Studies Institute at Dartmouth College and the School of Criticism and Theory at Cornell University.

 Share: